1 Introduction

 value must be '1.0' for this version of the language.

-element can contain the following children
+The stx:transform element can contain the following children

 from the STX namespace.
 These elements are called top-level